 —Prof. Marianne Sanua Dalin Dept. of History Florida Atlantic University

-Juliana Maio joins the ranks of writers Andre Aciman and Lucette Lagnado, who were born in Egypt and the expelled along with their families during the Suez Crisis of 1956.
+Juliana Maio joins the ranks of writers Andre Aciman and Lucette Lagnado, who were born in Egypt and then expelled along with their families during the Suez Crisis of 1956.

 …An enlightening historical novel, thriller and love story.
 [Click here to read more.]